 Optimise search for voice

 This may not seem highly relevant to recruitment websites but shouldn’t be discounted as voice search is rapidly growing in popularity.
 The technology is in a huge number of devices – from phones, to TVs, to desktops, to smart speakers, to tablets – making it an easy, hands-free way to search.
 According to research by digital consultancy firm Perficient, 55% of smartphone users ask questions via voice search and global analysts Strategy Analytics found that 69% of smart speaker users ‘find out general information’ by utilising voice search.
 It may be used more for local searches so it’s important that your contact information is easily accessed and your Google My Business listing is updated and accurate.
 As voice search is generally question-based, creating detailed content that answers common questions is a good strategy.
 Perhaps also consider an FAQ section.
-Turning a headline into a question, immediately followed by a concise but informative answer and then elaborating with more detail not only optimises your content for voice search but could become a featured snippet – search engine gold dust!
+Try turning a headline into a question, immediately followed by a concise but informative answer.
+Following that by elaborating with more detail not only optimises your content for voice search but could become a featured snippet – search engine gold dust!

 These under-the-radar SEO tactics will help boost your ranking in the search engines and drive more organic traffic to your recruitment website but it is vital that you have the basic best practices in place too – research and then weave keywords into your content, ensure your website is mobile-first, measure your site’s performance using analytics, don’t forget to add metadata and focus on user experience.
 The better your SEO strategy, the stronger your website’s performance and the higher its ROI.